-This is a great place to start and it is a great way to get to know your neighbors and build a sense of community.
+This is a great place to start.
+It is a great way to get to know your neighbours and build a sense of community.
 You could

 - Bring in their garbage can.

-- Place some valentine candy in a bag, tie a ribbon around it, and hang it on doors.
+- Place some valentine candy in a bag, tie a ribbon around it, and hang it on your neighbour’s doors.

 - Bring a meal to new parents, or families coping with sickness.